How do you even know if silicone is in your shampoo or conditioner and, more importantly why does it even matter?

 You can rest assured that there's no silicone in any KIND2 bars.
 We believe it’s important to create products that are about more than just plastic free packaging and we’re proudly certified micro plastic free "Zero Plastic Inside" by Plastic Soup Foundation.
 On their website and with their Beat the Microbead App you can check products and find brands that are truly plastic free.

 Of course, it’s entirely up to you if you wish to avoid silicones in your haircare – we know you can still have soft, shiny and healthy hair without them from the power of our plant based bars.
 Our formulations include incredible hair nourishing oils like Coconut, Macadamia, Argan, Shea and Hemp Seed for shine and strength, plus Cacao Seed Butter and Panthenol (Vitamin B5) for moisture.
+You can learn more about the benefits of plant based oils for haircare here.

 Ready for shiny, healthy and plastic free haircare yet?
 Visit the KIND2 shop.